William W. Axe School

+The William W. Axe School is a historic school building located in the Frankford neighborhood of Philadelphia, Pennsylvania, United States.

+Added to the National Register of Historic Places in 1988, it is currently home to the Northeast Frankford site of the Boys & Girls Clubs of Philadelphia.

+History and architectural features

-William W. Axe School is a historic school building located in the Frankford neighborhood of Philadelphia, Pennsylvania.
-It was designed by Lloyd Titus and built in 1903–1904.
-It is a two-story, three-bay, stone building on a raised basement in the Colonial Revival style.
-It has a one-story, rear brick addition.
+Designed by Lloyd Titus and built between 1903 and 1904, this historic structure is a two-story, three-bay, stone building that sits on a raised basement.
+Created in the Colonial Revival style, it has a one-story, rear, brick addition.
 It features stone lintels and sashes and a projecting center section with gable.

 It was added to the National Register of Historic Places in 1988.
 It is currently home to the Northeast Frankford site of the Boys & Girls Clubs of Philadelphia.